thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/chart-widget.md

 In this guide, we will study Chart widgets: their functionality, features, basic and advanced settings of the widgets and widgets' data keys.

-Charts allow displaying time series data using customizable line and bar charts.
+Chart widgets allow displaying time series data using customizable line and bar charts.
 Moreover, you can use various pie charts to display the latest values.

 ## How to create a Chart widget